Abriendo las puertas al amor

 The song was intended to be released as the fourth single from La Chica Dorada, but due to the success and longevity of Rubio's massive selling in America over 1992 and the following new year, it was released in a handful of countries.
-In the United States, "Abriendo Las Puertas Al Amor" reached the top 10 of the Billboard Hot Latin Songs, market even though there was no video filmed to promote the song.
+In the United States, "Abriendo Las Puertas Al Amor" reached the top ten of the Billboard Hot Latin Songs chart, market even though there was no video filmed to promote the song.

 Also a favourite track among EMI Capitol label, the song also featured on the 1994 US compilation album Ricardo Montaner y Sus Amigos, one of just ten tracks included that were re-release as a single in the US.

 Chart performance

-"Abriendo Las Puertas Al Amor" debuted at top 10 on the Mexican Singles Chart, where it peaked for one week.
-In February 1993, the song debuted at number twenty-eight on the U.S. Billboard Hot Latin Songs (formerly Hot Latin Tracks) like a "power track", managing to peak inside the top ten on May 8, 1993.
+"Abriendo Las Puertas Al Amor" debuted at top ten on the Mexican Singles Chart, where it peaked for one week.
+In February 1993, the song debuted at number twenty-eight on the U.S. Billboard Hot Latin Songs chart as a "power track", managing to peak inside the top ten on May 8, 1993.
 The song spent a total of thirteen weeks on the chart and was the second Rubio's song on the top ten.
 It also peaked at number nine in Panama.